Golf Tutorials

 2. Set up so the line is in the middle of your stance, just like a ball would be.

-3. Take practice swings with the goal of making your divot start on the line and move forward towards the golf course or urinig rane'target.
+3. Take practice swings with the goal of making your divot start on the line and move forward toward the target.

-1. Grip down on any one f you irons: a md iron, like a -iron eprhapts
+1. Grip down on one of your irons, such as a mid iron like a 6-iron.

-2. Ttake your normal ball position and setup, as described above
+2. Take your normal ball position and setup as described above.

 Final Thoughts

 Learning how to hit down on your irons is all about trusting physics instead of fighting them.
 It’s an outcome of a good setup and a proper downswing sequence, not an intentional chopping motion.
 By starting with your ball center, your weight forward, and your hands leading, you give yourself the best possible chance to succeed.
-Finally making this your regular action at all time during yur game wiill make a huge difference...we guarantee that...
+Making this your regular action will make a significant difference.

 Other posts you might like